Yifu-Tian/Yifu-Tian/README.md

 After that, I will join [George Washington University](https://engineering.gwu.edu/) in 2026 Fall as a Ph.D. student under the supervision of [Prof. Chuchu CHEN](chuchuchen.net).

-I am also a **Uploader** in Bilibili, where I regularly upload videos that discuss research papers.
+I am also a **Uploader** in Bilibili, where I upload videos about my research.
 My goal is to record my academic growth.
 Feel free to watch [here](https://space.bilibili.com/443271409?spm_id_from=333.1007.0.0).

 🙌 Interests: Learning-based planning, motion planning, and diffusion model.